 With a history spanning back centuries, Vietnam is home to numerous historical sites throughout the country.
 From pagodas and palaces to war tunnels and political landmarks, there is plenty to explore while visiting the land of the “Ascending Dragon”.

-Historical Sites in Vietnam
+List + Map of Historical Sites in Vietnam

 Because of Vietnam’s war torn past, there are many relics and ruins from this bygone era.
 Visit ancient prisons turned museums and even go underground at places like Cu Chi.
 But these are only a fraction of the historical sites found in Vietnam, where beautiful pagodas rise above city skylines, and temples are still worshipped in today.

-Guide to Historical Sites in Vietnam
+Guide to Historic Landmarks in Vietnam

 Vietnam is full of hidden gems regarding natural beauty and has a cuisine that is too good not to explore with your tastebuds.
 However, any trip to the country wouldn’t be complete without visiting some of the most significant historical locations and museums.